 If you are a tourist staying in a hotel or apartment accommodation, the owner or caretaker is supposed to handle this for you (which is why they ask for your passport).
 While it is required that everyone register, it is common for people who are staying with friends or camping not to register.
 To be clear, it is required for everyone.

-You can learn in detail how tourist stays are registered in all situations, including when you are staying with friends or family here.
+You can learn in detail how tourist stays are registered in all situations including when you are staying with friends or family in our guide which is available here.

 If you intend to live in Croatia long term and therefore plan to exceed the allowed tourist visa duration defined by your nationality (usually 30 to 90 days), then it is critical that you register your address with the police at least 8 days before the end of your tourist visa.